ssukhmnn/Induction_program/README.md

 - Setting up our first repository
 - Understanding basic version control concepts
 This session helped many of us take our first step into open-source and code portfolio building.

+## Day 3

+## Expert Lecture by Dr.Jaswinder Singh (Incharger-IAPT)

+The day started with a deeply engaging session in the auditorium.
+The speaker began by asking all students to close their eyes and try to look within themselves.
+His motive was to help us experience inner stillness and calmness.
+After the silence, he asked what we saw or felt.
+One student said their mind wasn’t still, another visualized Guru Nanak Dev Ji.
+Some students saw their future success, one imagined being in space, another said she saw Shiv Ji.
+One student said his focus remained entirely on the center of his head.

+The speaker linked these experiences with science and also brought in references from Gurbani, including a line from Japji Sahib: “Kita pasao eko kawaao, tis te hoye lakh dariyaao,” which he explained in depth.
+He spoke about vibrations and how clapping generates vibrations that can remove bacteria from our hands.
+He introduced new ways of meditation and shared various personal experiments he had done to better understand the self.

+He also talked about his own journey — how he developed his speaking skills over time.
+Every time he was called to speak on a stage like this, he treated it as a test and gave his best.
+Over the years, he said, he learned a lot and enjoyed every moment of it.
+He thanked the GNDEC staff for their support and told us first-year students that we are lucky to be learning under such good teachers.

+Toward the end of his session, he shared a story that left a strong impact.
+A girl once went for a job interview.
+When asked her father’s name, she replied honestly.
+The interviewer stood up and said, “You’re selected.”
+Inside, she felt proud and said to herself, “Papa, you are great.
+I didn’t understand you before, but now I do.”
+This story tied together his message of honesty, self-awareness, and the silent strength that comes from those who support us.

+### Exprert lecture by Dr. Priya Darshni Madam on "Universal Human Values"

+After a short period, the second expert lecture was delivered by another speaker on the topic of Universal Human Values.
+The session focused on developing awareness of our responsibilities as individuals and understanding the role of values in everyday life.
+The speaker explained how respect, empathy, and trust help shape not just our professional lives but also the kind of person we become.
+The tone of the session was calm and thoughtful, and it encouraged us to reflect more deeply on how we act and how we treat people around us.